articles

 Another time I encountered a problem with hacking was when I was looking for a job.
 During that time, I used my personal website as an online portfolio I could send with my job applications.

-Right before I had a job interview one time, my website, as well as my blog had gone completely empty.
-They had both been hacked into and somebody had installed a virus on both pages.
-I could resolve the issue with the help of my hosting provider for my blog, but I wasn’t able to fix the issue on my personal website.
+Right before I had a job interview, my website and my blog both went completely empty.
+They had been hacked, and somebody had installed a virus on both pages.
+I resolved the issue with the help of my hosting provider for my blog, but I wasn’t able to fix the issue on my personal website.

-My provider told me that they were not familiar with this issue and did not know how to fix it and that this was the first time they had encountered this specific problem.
+My provider told me they were not familiar with this issue, did not know how to fix it, and that this was the first time they had encountered this specific problem.

 Upon encountering this problem, I contacted my health insurance company, because this is where pharmacies get their information from.
 But when I called them, they said their system showed that I didn’t have to pay a prescription fee.
-They issued me a letter that stated this so I could show this information to the pharmacy.
+They issued me a letter stating this so I could show it to the pharmacy.

-When I went back to the pharmacy, the pharmacy’s system still showed that I had to pay a fee.
-Even though I had a letter that showed that I did not have to pay a prescription fee, I could not solve this problem with the pharmacy (the information can only be changed through the health insurance company, which told me it had the correct information – the pharmacy’s system, on the other hand, displayed the wrong information).
-The problem could only get resolved once the hacker hacked into whichever place he had hacked into to change my information back to the original data.
+When I went back to the pharmacy, their system still showed that I had to pay a fee.
+Even though I had a letter showing I did not have to pay a prescription fee, I could not solve this problem with the pharmacy (the information can only be changed through the health insurance company, which told me it had the correct information – the pharmacy’s system, on the other hand, displayed the wrong information).
+The problem could only be resolved once the hacker hacked into whichever place he had hacked into to change my information back to the original data.

 Because all of the data was in German, I believe it was not my ex-husband who hacked into their system.
-I also do not know that my ex-husband would have such advanced hacking skills, but I do know that the singer I used to date has advanced hacking skills.
+I also do not know that my ex-husband would have such advanced hacking skills, but I do know that this particular person has advanced hacking skills.

-As far as I can discern, the email in the picture above was written up by the singer and is not from this company – it looks professional enough, which can make it hard to discern from an email written up by an employee of this company.
+As far as I can discern, the email in the picture above was written by this particular stalker and is not from this company – it looks professional enough, which can make it hard to distinguish from an email written by an employee of this company.

-I have had this happen not only once, but various times by now so I am aware that this can happen!
+I have had this happen not only once but many times by now, so I am aware that this can happen!

-I also believe that this has to happen repeatedly until a person may be able to grasp what is actually going on.
+I also believe that this has to happen repeatedly until a person can grasp what is actually going on.

-Let’s say this only happened two times, and I was not aware that I was being stalked and hacked – I probably wouldn’t know it could be a stalker.
-But let’s say this happens all of the time and the other person has given me enough clues – I would then have enough experience to know that this may actually be a hacker.
+Let’s say this only happened twice, and I was not aware that I was being stalked and hacked – I probably wouldn’t know it could be a stalker.
+But let’s say this happens all the time and the other person has given me enough clues – I would then have enough experience to know that this may actually be a hacker.

-The singer has also appeared under various names on whichever platform I am on to write to me disguised as someone else.
-Believe me, you will eventually become (almost) paranoid if you don’t know if people writing to you are real people or if this is a stalker disguised as another person or a hacker who hacked into another person’s account.
+This person has also appeared under various names on whichever platform I am on, writing to me disguised as someone else.
+Believe me, you will eventually become (almost) paranoid if you don’t know whether people writing to you are real or if this is a stalker disguised as another person or a hacker who has accessed another person’s account.

-He will usually give away somehow that this is him, and not the other person, but sometimes it can be hard to know, such as in this message I received on Pinterest.
-In the last message the person wrote she was not on Twitter anymore, which could point to the singer, who has stopped using Twitter years ago.
+He will usually give himself away somehow, but sometimes it can be hard to know, such as in this message I received on Pinterest.
+In the last message, the person wrote she was not on Twitter anymore, which could point to this person, who stopped using Twitter years ago.

 I am familiar with his writing style by now, but let me tell you, this is crazymaking behavior (also known as gaslighting)!

 For example, he likes to put information into names.
-Em-ma: Emil’s ma, 1005 – I haven’t been with my older son, Emil, from the ages 5 to almost 10).
+Em-ma: Emil’s ma, 1005 – I haven’t been with my older son, Emil, from the ages of 5 to almost 10.

-Some of the accounts look real enough, so I do not know if he created an account that looked real, or if he found this person, then logged into her account, or if he found an account, then changed the name when he contacted me.
+Some of the accounts look real enough, so I do not know if he created an account that looked real, found this person, then logged into her account, or found an account and changed the name when he contacted me.

 If you encounter such a situation once, it is no big deal!
-But imagine encountering these problems frequently, sometimes daily, and almost anywhere you go and with whomever you come in contact with.
+But imagine encountering these problems frequently, sometimes daily, almost anywhere you go, and with whomever you come in contact.

 Have you ever been hacked?